 In medieval times, crows were associated with witches along with cats.
 It was believed, in fact, that the crows were their diabolical messengers and that the brides of the Devil could take the form of blackbirds in case of need.
 One of Disney’s most Gothic and disturbing evil characters, the Maleficent witch, is always accompanied by a crow.

-The crow appears as a malign symbol in demonology treatises – Malphas and the Harabs.
+The crow is a malign symbol in demonology treatises – Malphas and the Harabs.

 The powerful Malphas is a Prince of Hell, 39th Demon invoked by King Solomon, who can turn into a crow.

 The Harabs are the horrible ravens of death, rebellious spirits in the service of Baal, the Lord of Murder.

 Symbol of Odin, called the crow-god